 Have you ever eaten a guinea squash?
 How about a brinjal or a melongene?
 Perhaps you’ve tried an aubergine?
 No?
 None of these things?
 Well, maybe you have and just didn’t know it.
 These are all names for a food you might know as the eggplant!

-As a member of the Solanaceae family, the eggplant is a type of plant known as a nightshade.
-It's thus closely related to tomatoes and potatoes.
-Eggplants grow wild, but they’re also cultivated as an annual crop in areas with a temperate climate.
+Most people would probably guess eggplant is a vegetable.
+However, it’s actually the fruit of a plant of the same name.
+Eggplants are also closely related to tomatoes and potatoes.
+Eggplants grow wild, but they’re also grown as an annual crop in areas with a mild climate.

 The eggplant has been around for a long, long time.
 It’s native to India and Southeast Asia.
 In fact, the first known written mention of eggplant comes from a Chinese book on agriculture written in 544.

 Raw eggplant has a bitter taste, somewhat like its seeds.
 When it’s cooked, though, it becomes tender with a rich flavor.
 Some recipes that feature eggplant recommend salting, rinsing, and draining the sliced fruit.
 This can further soften the fruit and cause it to absorb less fat during the cooking process.
 If you don’t salt and press eggplant before cooking, it will soak up fat and become greasy.

 Today, eggplant is a popular part of many cultures.
 It’s common in recipes from France, Egypt, and Italy.
 You’ll also see it used in food across the Middle East and Asia.
 In fact, 90% of eggplant production comes from five countries: China, India, Egypt, Iran, and Turkey.